 Interest rate risk exists principally with respect to our indebtedness that bears interest at floating rates.
-As of December 31, 2015, we had total indebtedness of Ps.66,730 million, of which 93.0% bore interest at fixed interest rates and 7.0% bore interest at variable interest rates.
-After giving effect to our swap and forward contracts, as of December 31, 2015, 76.0% of our debt was fixed-rate and 24.0% of our debt was variable-rate.
-The interest rate on our variable rate debt denominated in U.S. dollars is generally determined by reference to the London Interbank Offer Rate, or LIBOR; the interest rate on our variable rate debt denominated in Mexican pesos is generally determined by reference to the Brazilian Interbank Deposit Rate (Cetip Depósitos Interfinanceiros).
+As of December 31, 2016, we had total indebtedness of Ps.88,909 million, of which 95.2% bore interest at fixed interest rates and 4.8% bore interest at variable interest rates.
+After giving effect to our swap contracts, as of December 31, 2016, 44.7% (or 22.7% calculated based on the weighted average life of our outstanding debt), was variable-rate.
+The interest rate on our variable rate debt denominated in U.S. dollars is generally determined by reference to the London Interbank Offer Rate, or LIBOR; the interest rate on our variable rate debt denominated in Mexican pesos has historically been determined by reference to the Tasa de Interés Interbancaria de Equilibrio, or TIIE; the interest rate on our variable rate debt denominated in Colombian pesos is generally determined by reference to the Banking Reference Index, or IBR; the interest rate on our variable rate debt denominated in Argentine pesos is generally determined by reference to the Buenos Aires Deposits of Large Amounts Rate, or BADLAR; and the interest rate on our variable rate debt denominated in Brazilian reais is generally determined by reference to the Brazilian Interbank Deposit Rate (Cetip Depósitos Interfinanceiros).
 If these reference rates increase, our interest payments would consequently increase.

 The table below provides information about our financial instruments that are sensitive to changes in interest rates, without giving effect to interest rate swaps.
 The table presents weighted average interest rates by expected contractual maturity dates.
-Weighted average variable rates are based on the reference rates on December 31, 2015, plus spreads, contracted by us.
+Weighted average variable rates are based on the reference rates on December 31, 2016, plus spreads, contracted by us.
 The instruments' actual payments are denominated in U.S. dollars, Mexican pesos, Brazilian reais, Colombian pesos and Argentine pesos.
-All of the payments in the table are presented in Mexican pesos, our reporting currency, converted at an exchange rate of Ps.17.20 Mexican pesos per U.S. dollar reported by Banco de México quoted to us by dealers for the settlement of obligations in foreign currencies on December 31, 2015.
+All of the payments in the table are presented in Mexican pesos, our reporting currency, converted at an exchange rate of Ps.20.66 Mexican pesos per U.S. dollar reported by Banco de México quoted to us by dealers for the settlement of obligations in foreign currencies on December 31, 2016.

 The table below also includes the fair value of long-term debt based on the discounted value of contractual cash flows.
 The discount rate is estimated using rates currently offered for debt with similar terms and remaining maturities.
-Furthermore, the fair value of long-term notes payable is based on quoted market prices on December 31, 2015.
-As of December 31, 2015, the fair value represents a loss amount of Ps.841 million.
+Furthermore, the fair value of long-term notes payable is based on quoted market prices on December 31, 2016.
+As of December 31, 2016, the fair value represents a loss amount of Ps.914 million.